microsoft/alguidelines/content/docs/patterns/template-method-pattern/index.md

 In nearly every app you have sometimes to solve similar problems for diferent cases.
 Mostly not the same developer will solve every case.
 This results in diferent solutions.

 ## Description
-The pattner is used when you have problems which are independent but require the same logical flow.
-Examples which occure very often are: Posting Documents, Printing Reports or Exporting Data.
+The pattern is used when you have problems which are independent but require the same logical flow.
+Examples which occur very often are: _Posting Documents_, _Printing Reports_ or _Exporting Data_.

 ## Bad Code Example
 ```al